 I learned.
 I wrote.
 I learned some more.
 I rewrote.
 After eight years, my writer brain was ready.

 All work and no play makes Jeanne a dull girl.
-Enter the need to live.
+Enter the heart.

 I lived life in ways large and small, learning amazing lessons along the way.
 My heart muscle expanded, beat with joy and even shattered into a million pieces.
 But I was alive, soaking in every emotion I could feel, both good and bad.